commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stock_transfer:in_transit ID`

-Send this attribute if you want to mark this stock transfer as in transit..
+Send this attribute if you want to mark this stock transfer as in transit.

 ```
 USAGE